Rubin-x-MeerKAT/berk/README.rst

 Here, ``captureBlockId`` is used to identify the dataset in the MeerKAT archive, and ``task`` is one of:

+``stage``:
-stage:   Fetch data from the archive, and unpack it where ``hippoxkatapult`` can find it.
+    Fetch data from the archive, and unpack it where ``hippoxkatapult`` can find it.
     (actually fetching data is not implemented yet).

+``process``:
-process: Calibrate and image the MeerKAT data using ``Oxkat``.
-At present, this
-         runs to the 2GC (self-calibration) stage, producing continuum images.
+    Calibrate and image the MeerKAT data using ``Oxkat``.
+At present, this runs to the 2GC (self-calibration) stage, producing continuum images.

+``analyse``:
-analyse: Produce catalogs from the images, run various tests, output summary
-         statistics, and organise the data products that are to be retained and/or distributed (this is not implemented yet).
+    Produce catalogs from the images, run various tests, output summary statistics, and organise the data products that are to be retained and/or distributed (this is not implemented yet).

 Requirements